-Five of our hotels are subject to ground lease agreements that cover all of the land underlying the respective hotel:
+Six of our hotels are subject to ground lease agreements that cover all of the land underlying the respective hotel:

 - The Bethesda Marriott Suites hotel is subject to a ground lease that runs until 2087.
 There are no renewal options. - The Courtyard Manhattan/Fifth Avenue is subject to a ground lease that runs until 2085, inclusive of one 49-year renewal option. - The Salt Lake City Marriott Downtown is subject to two ground leases: one ground lease covers the land under the hotel and the other ground lease covers the portion of the hotel that extends into the City Creek Project.
 The term of the ground lease covering the land under the hotel runs through 2056, inclusive of our renewal options, and the term of the ground lease covering the extension runs through 2017.
 We own a 21% interest in the land under the hotel. - The Westin Boston Waterfront is subject to a ground lease that runs until 2099.
-There are no renewal options. - The Hilton Minneapolis is subject to a ground lease that runs until 2091.
 There are no renewal options.